 - To what extent does the project contribute to the development of costefficient and environmentally sustainable electricity production systems with the prospect of being commercialised before 2030? - To what extent does the project contribute to the existence of a strong value chain in the field of marine energy in which Swedish actors are linked together?

-• To what extent does the project contribute to exchange of experiences and knowledge between relevant actors?
+In the development, actors benefit from previous experiences, both in the marine energy area and in associated areas. - To what extent does the project contribute to a high degree of sharing of experiences and knowledge (knowledge dissemination and collaboration) having taken place between relevant actors?
 This includes actors in different branches of industry and both within and beyond national borders.